The internet has provided a haven for those inclined to strike out at people in anonymity and usually without fear of repercussion.

 More and more we are witnessing the definition of terms such as online abuse and ‘trolls’ expanded to include behaviour and people who seem undeserving of these pejoratives.
 Also troubling is the fact that the same types of behaviour decried as abuse or trollish when used by conservative/non-feminists, are seen as acceptable when used by feminists/leftists/SJW.
 This issue of finessing definitions to suit a narrative is discussed in another blog post.

 Why do people, particularly in this case feminists/SJW, so readily misinterpret online communication in this way?
-I would say some of this is quite deliberate, and other times simply a misunderstanding.
+I’d suggest that in part it is a deliberate strategy, whilst at other times simply a misunderstanding.

-It has been suggested that feminists interpret relatively innocuous messages as hurtful because online communication is one of few fora where women are treated as equals.
-In other words men speak to them as men would speak to other men in real life.
+It has been suggested that feminists interpret relatively innocuous messages as hurtful because online communication is a forum where women are truly treated as equals.
+Men speak to women online as men would speak to other men in real life.
 It is said that many women are unaccustomed to this gloves-off banter, and interpret it as vindictive rather than as heartfelt and direct.
 I believe that there is an element of truth to this, although again it is but one of several factors in the mix.

-One other reason for the abundant claims of online hate and abuse is that it provides an excuse to instigate progressively harsher and more intrusive forms of censorship.
+One other reason for exaggerated claims of online hate and abuse is that it provides an excuse to instigate progressively harsher and more intrusive forms of censorship.
 Censorship is a recurring theme in real-world feminist tactics, and one which I address in another blog post.

 Turning again to feminist research, let’s examine a project called the University of NSW ‘Cyberhate Project‘, which is being supported by the Australian Research Council (‘ARC’) with AUD$372,095 of public funding.